Broccoli Seeds Diy

 Watering requirements for broccoli plants vary depending on the weather and soil conditions.
 Generally, broccoli plants require consistent moisture, but be careful not to overwater them as it can lead to root rot.
 Aim to keep the soil evenly moist, providing about 1-1.5 inches of water per week.
 Monitor the soil moisture regularly and adjust your watering accordingly.

-READ Broccoli Seeds For Sprouting
+READ Broccoli Seeds Bolted

 Fertilizing your broccoli plants can help promote healthy growth and improve yields.
 Consider using a balanced organic fertilizer or compost to provide the necessary nutrients.
 Apply the fertilizer according to package instructions, typically once every 3-4 weeks.
 Be mindful not to over-fertilize, as excessive nitrogen can result in lush foliage but smaller heads.